fooock/yourbtc.link/examples/remote/README.md

-# Running on different hosts
+# Running services on different hosts

 In this example, we are going to use two virtual machines.
 One will have `bitcoind` installed and the other one will have `lnd`.
 Each one with its own resources but sharing the same private